bu-ist/responsive-child-starter/README.md

 ---
 ## Setup instructions (delete after repository setup is complete)

+- [ ] **DEVELOPER AND CREATIVE DIRECTOR:** Choose a framework version to develop your work on.
+This repo will create a child theme using Responsive Framework 2x, which is the stable version.
+The beta version is Responsive Framework 3x and can be started from [responsive-child-starter-3x](https://github.com/bu-ist/responsive-child-starter-3x).
+If you choose the beta version, you will get the newest updates, but you will also run into bugs which need to be fixed.
+Please factor in project time to assist in fixing these bugs when choosing versions.
 - [ ] **DEVELOPER:** Please [set up CodeClimate and branch protections](https://sites.bu.edu/marcom-team/departments/interactive-design/interactive-design-workflow/development/git-repo-create-new/).
 - [ ] **DEVELOPER:** Please review [supported technologies](#supported-technologies) and see if any immediate changes are needed for your project.
 Apply security updates on first install using `npm run fix`, if any, and ensure the theme still compiles by running `grunt build`.
 - [ ] **CREATIVE DIRECTOR AND DEVELOPER:** Please review the Plugins section of Supported Technologies, and add or remove any plugins as needed for your theme.